wilmTap/analytics-udd/udd/course.md

 String (10) - Usually 4 characters, number followed by three digits

 ###Notes
 The JACS3 coding will be used here initially, from the HE (HESA) model.
-Further discussion will be required around this, to discuss subject classifications for FE/ ILR.y
+Further discussion will be required around this, to discuss subject classifications for FE/ ILR.
+Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.

 ##TITLE
 ###Description